- How might we find ways for students, educators, and caregivers to engage more authentically?

 We know that where you stand and how you stand makes all the difference and that revolution, big or small, starts at home and within yourself.
-We combine practices in yoga, mindfulness, and the fostering of reflective writing in a workshop model to cultivate self-discovery, engagement, and empowerment for students in grades 1-12 and the communities that surround them.
+We combine practices in yoga, mindfulness, and the fostering of reflective writing in a workshop model to cultivate self-discovery, engagement, and self-advocacy for students in grades 1-12 and the communities that surround them.

 - Yoga breathing exercises improve students readiness to learn by increasing oxygen rich blood to the brain

 - Yoga breathing increases students self-awareness, attentiveness, and emotional regulation

 - Yoga poses reduce perceived stress and increase self-compassion which helps the mind deal with stress more effectively and lessen its toll on the body

 - Yoga poses help the brain to produce serotonin, norepinephrine, and dopamine, these neurotransmitters can directly influence our ability to learn.